EddieBauer1/AO3_Tag_Data_Dive/README.md

 - `app.py` creates and runs the interactive Dash dashboard that users see in the browser.
   - `update_dashboard(n_clicks, tagname)` returns a tuple containing the updated graphs and statistics to be displayed on the dashboard based on the searched tag.

+## Writeup
+For additional information, read the writeup included in the `/writeup` folder